i-MSCP/plugins/incubator/PhpSwitcher/README.md

 ```

 By default, the script will build new PHP versions into the **/usr/local/src/phpswitcher** directory and install them in
-the **/opt/phpswitcher** directory but you can change this behavior by using command line options.
+the **/opt/phpswitcher** subtree but you can change this behavior by using command line options.

 To get more information about available command line options, you can run: